 Upper School Symposium

 The Wardlaw+Hartridge Biennial Symposium was first established in 2013 with a day long event focused on the issue of Human Trafficking.
 Since its inception, every other year a committee of students and faculty come together to craft and present a day-long Upper School symposium centered around a global issue.
-Planning includes pre-symposium advisory activities, professional development for faculty and staff, and developing an engaging learning platform for all US students.
-Past topics include:
+Planning includes pre-symposium advisory activities, professional development for faculty and staff, and developing an engaging learning platform for all Upper School students.

 2013 - Human Trafficking